Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/AZD-CICD-SETUP.md

 1. GitHub Actions (default)
 2. Azure DevOps

+> [!NOTE]
-> **Note** - As for the basic deployment we kept the story line of accessing the SAP S/4HANA API via user name and password.
+> As for the basic deployment we kept the story line of accessing the SAP S/4HANA API via user name and password.
 This is reflected in the corresponding templates.
 We want to stress that his is not recommended for productive usage.

 ## GitHub Actions